Healthy Homes Assessment Kelson

 Home Assessments Kelson for Rental Properties

-There are a myriad of things to look over in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of things to look over during the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can have a significant impact for landlords and property managers.
-For specialist assistance, get in touch today to book your rental properties house evaluation.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
+For expert guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties